TraineThought/strat-learning-hub/README.md

 ⸻

-📖 How It Works
+📖 How It Works <br>
-• Tutorials: Each item has a toggle button (Read More / Hide).
+• Tutorials: Each item has a toggle button (Read More / Hide).<br>
 • Charts: Filtered via chips + search input.
-Count auto-updates.
+Count auto-updates.<br>
-• Lightbox: Supports next/prev, keyboard arrows, and ESC to close.
+• Lightbox: Supports next/prev, keyboard arrows, and ESC to close.<br>
 • Videos: Only one video plays at a time.
-Stops when section leaves viewport.
+Stops when section leaves viewport.<br>
 • PDFs: Loaded dynamically from files/index.json.
 Sorted alphabetically.

 ⸻